Using a single 7812 IC voltage regulator and multiple outboard pass transistors, this power supply can deliver output load

 that the power transistors should fail, then the regulator would have to supply full load current and would fail with catastrophic

 results.
-A 1 amp fuse in the regulators output prevents a safeguard.
-The 400mohm load is for test purposes only and should not be
+A 1 amp fuse in the regulators output acts as a safeguard.

 This circuit is a fine example of Kirchhoff's current and voltage laws.
 To summarize, the sum of the currents entering a junction,